The importance of play

 Unstructured, free play is the best type of play for young children.

 This is play that just happens, depending on what takes your child’s interest at the time.
-Free play isn’t planned and lets your child use her imagination and move at her own pace.
+Free play isn’t planned and lets your child use his imagination and move at his own pace.

 Examples of unstructured play might be: